dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/analyses-seeds/review.md

 **Seeds**
 * Seeds are .csv files that live in the data folder.
-* HWne executing `dbt run`, seeds will be built in your Data Warehouse as tables.
+* When executing `dbt run`, seeds will be built in your Data Warehouse as tables.
 Seeds can be references using the `ref` macro - just like models!
 * ✅ Seeds **should** be used for data that doesn't change frequently.
 * ⛔️ Seeds **should not** be the process for uploading data that changes frequently